-As it needed to be seen at a greater distance, the main light was originally equipped with five No. 1 circular-burner lamps set in twenty-inch reflectors while the light on Agate Island had two flat-wick lamps set in sixteen-inch reflectors.
-Peter McIntyre, who had previously served as keeper of Point Pelee Reef Lighthouse, was placed in charge of the Michipicoten Lights, which were placed in operation in the late summer of 1872.
+As it needed to be seen at a greater distance, the main light, known as Michipicoten Island Light, was originally equipped with five No. 1 circular-burner lamps set in twenty-inch reflectors while the light on Agate Island had two flat-wick lamps set in sixteen-inch reflectors.
+Peter McIntyre, who had previously served as keeper of Point Pelee Lighthouse, was placed in charge of the Michipicoten Lights, which were placed in operation in the late summer of 1872.
 The total cost for the two lights at Michipicoten Island and the one on Porphyry Point came to $7.549.37.
 A fog bell was added to the main light in 1873 to help mariners find the harbour during foggy weather.

-The following description of the two lights was made by Darius Smith, Superintendent of Lighthouses above Monteral, after visiting them in 1878:
+The following description of the two lights was made by Darius Smith, Superintendent of Lighthouses above Montreal, after visiting them in 1878:

 Arrived in Quebec Harbour on the 25th July, at 11.30 p.m., and landed stores and oil; it is a square wooden tower, 32 feet high from base to vane [with dwelling-house attached], and shows a white fixed catoptric light from an iron lantern 8 feet in diameter, containing three mammoth flat-wick lamps, with 20 inch reflectors; size of glass, 30 x 36 inches.
 A bell tower is in operation here, weight of bell is 960 lbs.; the machinery is in very good order.